 Photography was timed to occur between 1100 to 1600 NZDT.
-Although there is little information on the behaviour of breeding white-capped albatrosses, information from the closely-related shy albatross Thalassarche cauta indicates that at this time the ratio of incubating to loafing birds is high as most loafers are at sea during the middle of the day (B. Baker unpublished).
-This assumption has subsequently been confirmed by observations at the South West Cape colony (Paul Sagar and David Thompson, unpublished).
+Although there is little information on the behaviour of breeding white-capped albatrosses, information from the closely-related shy albatross Thalassarche cauta indicates that during the early incubation period the ratio of incubating to loafing birds is high as most loafers are at sea during the middle of the day (B. Baker unpublished).
+This assumption has subsequently been confirmed by observations at the South West Cape colony in December (Paul Sagar and David Thompson, unpublished), although the number of loafers was higher during January counts, based on photographic evidence (see below).

-In both 2011 and 2012 we left Enderby Island (Auckland Islands) at c.1300 NZDT with the door on the port side of the helicopter removed, and approached Disappointment Island at c.1315 NZDT.
+In January 2014 we left Enderby Island (Auckland Islands) at c.1300 NZDT with the door on the port side of the helicopter removed, and approached Disappointment Island at c.1310 NZDT.
 We conducted two circuits to provide the images that were used to count the breeding birds on the island, which were taken using a photo-extension of 70 mm.
 Additional photographs using maximum photo-extension (200 mm or 300mm) to assist in determining the proportion of empty nests and non-breeding birds in the colonies were also taken.
-The survey of Disappointment Island was completed by c.1430 NZDT and we proceeded to the smaller white-capped albatross colonies at South-West Cape on Auckland Island and Adams Island which we also photographed.
-These were photographed between 1530-1550 NZDT.
-After photographing these two smaller colonies, the helicopter landed near South-West Cape for a scheduled break before returning to Enderby Island.
+The survey of Disappointment Island was completed by c.1438 NZDT and we proceeded to the smaller white-capped albatross colonies at South-West Cape on Auckland Island and Adams Island which we also photographed.
+These were photographed between 1450-1520 NZDT.
+After photographing these two smaller colonies, the helicopter returned to Enderby Island.

 For the photography, two photographers were positioned on the port side of the aircraft to permit each to take photographs of the island simultaneously.
 All photographs were taken through the open port side of the aircraft using Nikon D300 or D800 digital cameras and image-stabilised Nikkor 70-200 mm F2.8 and 18-200 mm zoom lenses, or a 300 mm F2.8 telephoto lens.
 Shutter speeds were set at 1/1000 s or faster to minimise camera shake, and every effort made to ensure that the photographs were taken perpendicular to the land surface.
 The focal length of the zoom lens was not adjusted within each pass sequence over the island.
 From the circuits of the island we produced a complete series of overlapping images that covered the entire area of the island where albatrosses were nesting.
 The two photographers took approximately 3,000 digital photographs each during the survey flight.
 All photographs of the colony were saved as fine JPG format files.
 The survey photographs of Disappointment Island were taken at an altitude of about 400 metres, well above the minimum limit of 300 m recommended by DOC.
 Most photographs were taken with the zoom lens set at a focal length of 70 mm.
 The close-ups were taken with the zoom lens set at 200 mm or using the 300 mm telephoto lens.
-The entire sets of photographs were subsequently replicated to ensure that six complete back-up sets existed both on portable hard drives and in at least three different locations.
+The entire sets of photographs were subsequently replicated to ensure that four complete back-up sets existed both on portable hard drives and in at least three different locations.
 A full collection of photographs will also be submitted to the Department of Conservation on the completion of the contract.